Innovations in Public Employment Programmes

 The course targets policy makers; planners; senior and middle-level officials from national agencies and programmes in Africa concerned with public employment.
 Private sector and non-profit organisation managers of relevant employment programmes would also fit the course target audience.

-This course is currently scheduled for delivery in early 2017.
+This course is currently scheduled for delivery from 9-13 April 2018.